sriramdasbalaji/VSTS-DevOps-Labs/armtemplates/readme.md

 ## Overview

-A deployment group is a logical set of deployment target machines that have agents installed on each one.
+ [Deployment groups](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/deployment-groups/) is a logical set of deployment target machines that have agents installed on each one.
 Deployment groups represent the physical environments; for example, "Dev", "Test", "UAT", and "Production".
 In effect, a deployment group is just another grouping of agents, much like an agent pool.

 ## Pre-requisites